linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 13.07.2023 (announcement Linkspreed AIDA)
+- 🚀 Exciting progress update! 📈🔍 We're thrilled to share that we're making great strides with our project #LinkSpeedAIDA. 🤩🔧 But we need your help!
+What features would you like to see in this innovative tool?
+Comment below and let's shape the future of #digitalresearch together! 🌐💡 #StayConnected

 ### 13.07.2023 (announcement Contribution)
 - 🚀 Hey there!
 Guess what?
 We are currently working on an awesome platform for startups called Contribution! 🌟💼 Are you an aspiring entrepreneur?
 Drop a 💪 if you're excited about this project!
 Don't forget to use #ContributionStartups.
 What features would you love to see on our platform?
 Share your thoughts below! 👇 #StartupLife